larui529/Coursera_course8_ML_project/Project.md

     ##
     ## attr(,"class")
     ## [1] "confusionMatrix"

+As expected, Random Forest algorithm performed better than Rpart.
+Accuracy for Random Forest model was 1 compared to 0.74 for rpart model.
+The random Forest model is choosen.
+The accuracy of the model is 1.
+The expected out-of-sample error is estimated at 0.
+The expected out-of-sample error is calculated as 1 - accuracy for predictions made against the cross-validation set.
+Our Test data set comprises 20 cases.
+With an accuracy above 99% on our cross-validation data, we can expect that very few, or none, of the test samples will be missclassified.

 Now we cansee the rpart result is not accurate.
 The accuracy is only 74%.
 So we will choose "rf" method.